impapapao/Simple-snake-game/README.md

 ### TODO
 - Make a Main Menu
+- make the snake looks like a snake
+- top scorer